taocpp/taopq/doc/README.md

 Custom data types can be registered via traits.

 You can use `std::optional` to model the NULL value of SQL, giving you seemless and intuitive support for NULL-able values.
-You can also use `tao::postgres::null` as a parameter if you want to pass NULL explicitly.
+You can also use `tao::pq::null` as a parameter if you want to pass NULL explicitly.

 Each statement then returns a result, which either contains the number of rows affected in case of `INSERT`, `UPDATE`, `DELETE`, ... statements, or it contains a result set if the statement was a `SELECT` statement.